lewagon/dotfiles/04-Front-End/05-Javascript-and-jQuery/02-Split-The-Bill/README.md

   "ringo" : 150,
 }
 ```
-It menas that John spent 120€, Paul spent 30€ and Ringo spent 150€.
+It means that John spent 120€, Paul spent 30€ and Ringo spent 150€.

 Implement the method `splitTheBill(group)` which should return how much money the group
 should give back to each individual.
 In our example it should return: